isnese/alx_be_shell/shell-permissions/READEME.md

-# this script aitwches current user to to the user betty
+# this script sitwches current user to to the user betty